 Import Participants

-To import participants from an external source, you can import an Excel/CSV file in Main Window->Import Participants.
+To import participants from an external source, you can import an Excel/CSV file in Participants⇒Import Participants.
+This tool allows you to upload Excel or CSV files and map the data directly to your event fields.

 Requirements

-The Excel file has to fulfill the following requirements:
+The import file has to meet the following requirements:

 Additional considerations